ibm-cloud-docs/appid/enterprise.md

 {: shortdesc}

 Working with a specific SAML identity provider?
-Try out one of the following blogs to help you set up {{site.data.keyword.appid_short_notm}} with [Ping One](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-ping-one){: external}, [an Azure Active Directory](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-azure-active-directory){: external}, or [an Active Directory Federation Service](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-active-directory-federation-service){: external}.
+Try out one of the following blogs to help you set up {{site.data.keyword.appid_short_notm}} with [Reusing Existing Red Hat SSO and Keycloak for Applications That Run on IBM Cloud with App ID](https://www.ibm.com/cloud/blog/reusing-existing-red-hat-sso-and-keycloak-for-applications-that-run-on-ibm-cloud-with-app-id){: external}, [an Azure Active Directory](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-azure-active-directory){: external}, or [Protecting Your Cloud Applications with App ID and an Existing IBM Cloud Identity User Repository](https://www.ibm.com/cloud/blog/protecting-your-cloud-applications-with-app-id-and-existing-ibm-cloud-identity-user-repository){: external}.
 {: tip}

 ## Understanding SAML
 {: #saml-understanding}

 Security Assertion Markup Language (SAML) is an open standard that is used to exchange authentication and authorization data between the provider that asserts an identity and a provider that consumes the identity information.
 SAML 2.0 is based in XML and is a well established framework for authentication and authorization standards.